ajardolino3/hubitat-ble-gateway/README.md

 # How Do I Install and Configure this App?

-First, you must install the app and device driver code.
+First, install the app and device driver code in your Hubitat Hub.
 1. Go to the "Apps Code" section of your Hubitat Hub and click the "New App" button.
 2. Click the import button.
 Enter this url for the app: https://raw.githubusercontent.com/ajardolino3/hubitat-ble-gateway/main/app.groovy
 3. Click the save button to save the app.